 Orange zest, for garnish

 Prepare the syrup:

-Combine sugar, water and ground coriander seeds in a small saucepan.
+Combine the sugar, water, and ground coriander seeds in a small saucepan.
 Bring to a boil, stirring to dissolve the sugar.
-Remove from heat and cool completely before straining.
-Once cool, strain syrup into a bowl and set aside.
+Remove from the heat and cool completely before straining.
+Once cool, strain the syrup into a bowl and set aside.